marcriehm/kubernetes-research/Authentication.md

 ### Introduction

 Kubernetes does not store users or groups as Objects (entities) in the system.
-Instead, it extracts user and group (subject) information from the authentication protocol and then associates the resulting opaque string subject ID with roles in a rich REST-based RBAC scheme.
+Instead, it supports various authentication protocols and extracts user and group (aka subject) information from the protocol and then associates the resulting opaque string subject ID with roles in a rich REST-based RBAC scheme.

 A real-world authentication and authorization implementation will use groups heavily; these should be well planned